 “This is the largest investment the brand has ever made to modernize our fleet, and it’s all for our guests,” continued Lisa.

-The Coco Cay will include changes to public spaces as well as staterooms, begining in 2019 and are expected to be completed by 2023.
+The Royal Caribbean will include changes to public spaces as well as staterooms, begining in 2019 and are expected to be completed by 2023.
 Staterooms will be reimagined to maximize efficiency, new cashmere mattresses will be brought in, and a number of changes will be coming to suites.
 Further, The Retreat Sundeck will be added outside, and The Retreat Lounge inside, both high-end spaces for suite class guests to enjoy.

 “We’re not just redesigning the staterooms, we’re tearing them down and building them back up,’ says Brian Abel, VP hotel operations.